FAQs - University Gastronomy

 Should your bank account, address or even your name change, please immediately inform the Infopoint.

-The project is supported by the Federal Ministry for Economic Affairs and Climate Action as part of the national climate protection initiative.
+As part of the STWM's sustainability strategy, the traffic-light system were introduced in September 2024.
+Along with several other Studierendenwerke, our University Gastronomy was taking part in a project conducted throughout Germany; it was carried out by NAHhaft e.V. and is supported by the Federal Ministry for Economic Affairs and Climate Action as part of the national climate protection initiative.

-More detailed information can be found in the German FAQs provided by our cooperation partner NAHhaft e.V.
+More details can be found in the German FAQs provided by NAHhaft e.V.

 CO2 is carbon dioxide and only ONE of several factors which are included in the climate footprint.
 Apart from carbon dioxide (CO2) there are also other greenhouse gases.
 The total of all greenhouse gases is converted into CO2 equivalents – abbr.
 CO2e.